syedhali/EZAudio/README.md

 ####Creating An Output

-Create an ouput by declaring a property and initializing it like so:
+Create an `EZOutput` by declaring a property and initializing it like so:

 ```objectivec
 // Declare the EZOutput as a strong property